Emilyaoc/Nextflow-selection-workflow/README.md

         U-01: '--branches Leaves'
         L-02: '--branches CB' # 'L-' prefix denotes species labels should be used BUSTED-PH.bf:
-        U-11: '--branches CB --comparison PB --srv No'
+        L-11: '--branches CB --comparison PB --srv No'

 # output
 results: './results'
 ```

 Hyphy tests are supplied to workflow using a nested mapping.
 The top level key is the name
-of the test, and they key value pair underneath is the output label and settings to use.
+of the test, and the key value pair underneath is the output label and settings to use.
 If
 the output label is prefixed with an `L-`, then the species labels are also supplied to Hyphy.

 Override `cpu`, `memory`, and `time` resources by creating a `nextflow.config` in your